railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 Initial Inventory
 -----------------

 Once a product has been defined, use an initial inventory operation to put actual current quantities into the system by location for the products in stock.
-Use the menu *Stock Management > Periodical Inventory > New Periodical Inventory* for this.
+Use the menu :menuselection:`Stock Management --> Periodical Inventory --> New Periodical Inventory` for this.

 .. figure:: images/stock_inventory_new.png
    :align: center